raniaelhagin/Data-Analysis-Projects-and-Excercises-/Investigating_Netflix_Movies_and_Guest_Stars_in_The_Office/README.md

 1. On friend's data: given the average duartions movie during the period from 2011 to 2020.
 2. On a dataset for Netflix that contains large samples of the movies dring the period from 1925 to 2021 and of different genres

-In this project, we gained experience in **Exploratory Data Analysis**, allowing us to manipulate raw data "Netflix data" and draw conclusions based on the visualizations of the data we created
+We also gained experience in **Exploratory Data Analysis**, allowing us to manipulate raw data "Netflix data" and draw conclusions based on the visualizations of the data we created